u11d-com/terraform-aws-medusajs/README.md

 ## Troubleshooting
   - Check Terraform logs: If deployment fails, carefully inspect the logs output by Terraform.
   - Verify AWS credentials: Ensure your AWS CLI is configured correctly and has the required permissions.
-  - Consult module documentation: For specific issues related to the u11d-com/terraform-aws-medusajs module, refer to its documentation.
   - Seek community support: If you encounter issues you can not solve on your own, consider seeking help from the Terraform community or in the module's repository's issue tracker.

 ## Contact